department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **You can use any of these forms of ID to get the same discounts:**
 - A Veterans Health Identification Card (VHIC), **or**
 - A Department of Defense (DoD) Identification Card—either a Common Access Card (CAC) or Uniformed Services ID Card, **or**
-- A Veterans Proof of Service Letter or Card, **or**
+- A Veterans Proof of Service Letter or Card
-- A state-issued ID (driver’s license) with a Veteran designation or a state-issued Veteran ID Card.
-All 50 states and the District of Columbia offer one of these options.

 If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.